 about LIFE and Belief - why are we here?

-Forgiveness is a difficult subject because it affects all of us to some degree of other, and it's not easy to do.
+Forgiveness is a difficult subject because it affects all of us to some degree of other and, often, it's not easy to do.

 What's the point of forgiveness?
 Why Should We Forgive?

 feel it deeply - very deeply indeed.
 It may be a physical hurt from a

 trauma or an illness; it may be the trauma of emotional pain that

 follows a loss.
 Wherever it comes from, it's very real to us on the

 Forgiveness is letting go of a wrong against us; of our anger, of our need for revenge, of our negative thoughts; letting go of bitterness, resentment and maybe hatred.
 If God can forgive us as repentant sinners, then we need to forgive others.
 And they don't have to apologise first - I'll come to that later on.

 Why is it that we refuse to forgive, cannot forgive?

 Is it our own stubborn pride that gets in the way?